ensdomains/docs/ens-improvement-proposals/ensip-16-offchain-metadata.md

     // optional.
-    // this returns data via l2 with EIP-3668 so that non EVM chains can also return information of which address can update the record function isApprovedFor(bytes context, bytes32 node, bytes delegate) returns (bool);
+    // this returns data via l2 with EIP-3668 so that non EVM chains can also return information of which address can update the record
+    // The same function name exists on L2 where delegate returns address instead of bytes function isApprovedFor(bytes context, bytes32 node, bytes delegate) returns (bool);

     /** @dev Returns the owner of the resolver on L2